 Steps for Filing Divorce Papers When You’re a Dual Citizen

 Before any paperwork is filed in either country, you need to understand the divorce laws in both countries of which you’re a citizen.
-One of the best things you can do is get in contact with a divorce lawyer from both areas.
+One of the things you can do is get in contact with a divorce lawyer from both areas.
 Local divorce lawyers are well versed in the specific laws and procedures of their jurisdictions.

 Once you’ve formed a full understanding about how divorce filing works in each country, your next choice is which place is most sensible for you to file the papers.
 For the most part, this means you choose whichever country will make the divorce process easiest.